 - If I have other questions, who do I contact?

 Call Leah Melichar, Director of K-12 Operations, at 517-483-1413 or send an e-mail to firstname.lastname@example.org.

 Important Information about C3R Structure

 Thank you for your interest in the coalition.
-At C3R, partners are defined as support organizations and individuals committed to collaborating in a coordinated effort to achieve the goals of:
+At C3R, partners are defined as support organizations and individuals committed to collaborating in a coordinated effort to:

 - Identifying gaps between high school and first-year college skills and career readiness.

 - Improving college readiness and reducing the number of high school students in the tri-county area that require developmental coursework.